 Follow this meal plan to meet the daily protein requirement for seniors:

 Protein is indeed a vital macro-nutrient that you cannot avoid.
-However, consuming excessive protein than the recommended amount can result in:
+However, consuming excessive protein than the recommended amount can result in the following health issues:

 - Kidney damage for people already diagnosed with kidney issues.